Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 If You Want Easier Litter Box Cleaning

 If litter box cleaning feels like a constant chore, stainless steel can make the job simpler.
-Waste and residue are less likely to cling to the smooth surface, which usually makes rinsing and wiping faster.
+Waste and residue are less likely to cling to the smooth surface, which makes rinsing and wiping faster.

 Practical Tips for Switching Litter Boxes